Spencer Rascoff: Zillow

-Rascoff served various roles through the years including chief operating officer, chief financial officer, and VP of Marketing until his appointment to CEO in 2010.
+Rascoff served various roles through the years, including chief operating officer, chief financial officer, and VP of Marketing until his appointment to CEO in 2010.
 As CEO, Rascoff led Zillow through its 2011 IPO and 15 acquisitions.
 In 2017, Rascoff was named "The Most Powerful Person in Residential Real Estate" by the Swanepoel Power 200.
-Rascoff stepped down as CEO in February 2019.
+Rascoff stepped down from his CEO position in February 2019.
 In April 2020, Rascoff resigned from Zillow's board of directors.